eric900115/Electronic-System-Level-Design/README.md

 > Design a HLS synthesizable version of the Gaussian Blur Filter module.

 > Use Cadence Stratus directive to optimize the design.

+**HW4 RISC-V Virtual Platform**
+> Port the Gaussian Blur Filter module to the RISC-V Virtual Platform.